Best Overall: Odyssey White Hot Pro 2

 - Increased stability with the company’s patented X-style head

-- High-quality new putter offers long line that helps visualize the entire putt
+- High-quality new putter offers a long alignment line that helps visualize the entire putt

-TaylorMade’s Spider X Putter is an excellent inclusion on the best golf putter list for women.
-The highlight is the putter’s X-shaped head that offers premium balance throughout the putt.
+TaylorMade’s Spider X Putter’s highlight is its X-shaped head that offers premium balance throughout the putt.

-The club’s top feature, the redesigned head, offers premium stability with high MOI for a huge reduction in twisting during putting.
-With a regular-length shaft, the Spider X is an excellent golf club for women to add to their bag.
+The club’s top feature, the redesigned putter head, offers top-notch stability with high MOI for a huge reduction in twisting during putting.
+There’s a reason the Spider design has been one of the most popular on professional tours for over a decade.

 Pinemeadow Black Zinc

-- Lightweight and balanced, the Black Zinc delivers high golf performance
+- Lightweight and balanced, the Black Zinc delivers high performance

-- High contrast guide line provides excellent guide for well-struck putts
+- High contrast guide line provides an excellent guide for well-struck putts

-- Low price point offers dramatic value, great for beginning golf players
+- Low price point offers dramatic value, great for beginning golfers

-For women players that want their putter to fit inside a tight budget, the Pinemeadow Black Zinc Putter is one of the top and best putters for improving your short game options.
-With a lightweight head, the Black Zinc offers a clean look with a mid-sized grip.
+For women on a tight budget, the Pinemeadow Black Zinc Putter is one of the top women’s putters for improving your short grass performance.
+The Black Zinc’s lightweight head offers a clean look, and the mid-sized grip helps reduce wrist action.